01722 422 300

 don't bother!
 It's so simple, just ask us a question

-Medical negligence occurs when those in the medical profession fail to carry out the duties expected of them which then results in injury being incurred to the patient.
+Medical negligence [also described as clinical negligence] occurs when a doctor or other medical professional fails to carry out the duties expected of them – which failure then results in injury to the patient.

-An example of this would be when a patient who is experiencing bowel problems visits his General Practitioner, is not referred to a specialist, and it is later discovered that he or she is suffering from cancer.
+A good example of this type of professional negligence is when a patient with bowel problems visits his General Practitioner, is not referred to a specialist, and it is later discovered that he or she is suffering from cancer.

-In order to ensure your claim for compensation is sound and stands a good chance of success, there are a few questions you should ask.
+To make sure your claim for compensation stands a good chance of success, there are a few questions you should ask.

-• Have you received medical treatment under a qualified medical professional's supervision which resulted in injury?
+• Did you get medical treatment from a qualified medical professional’s supervision which resulted in injury?

-• Was a failure to meet an acceptable level of care demonstrated by the medical professional?
-Was a wrong diagnosis made or inappropriate treatment prescribed or administered?
+• Was a failure to meet an acceptable level of care shown by the medical professional?
+Was a wrong diagnosis made or inappropriate treatment prescribed or given?

-• When claiming compensation can you substantiate the amount of damages you are seeking by way of physical distress, loss of earnings and so on?
+• When claiming compensation can you prove the amount of damages you are seeking by way of physical injury, loss of earnings and so on?

-If after answering the above mentioned questions you feel you are the victim of medical negligence the next step is to get in touch with us via the question box above so that we can provide you with our medical negligence claims expertise.
+If after answering these questions you feel you have been the victim of medical negligence, then the next step is to get in touch with us by using the question box above, or by calling us now on FREEPHONE 0800 1404544 – so we can provide you with our medical negligence claims expertise.

 We can advise you as to whether or not you have a strong case and if so, how much compensation you should claim for.
-For this reason it is important that you are truthful with the details so we can be made fully aware of the facts.
+For this reason it is important that you are truthful with the details so we know exactly what happened to you.
+In particular, our team offer;

 In many cases, just like private enterprises, the NHS has to pay compensation for claims being made.